frendon001/mongo-news/README.md

 # mongo-news
-A web app that lets users view and leave comments on the latest news.
-A Diney Movie themed gif app that uses the Giphy API.
+A web app that pulls data article headlines from Techcrunch, Hackernews(YCombinator) and hackernoon.
+Articles can then be saved within the application and notes can be added to each saved article.

 ## Working Link